WVM2006-8

 Mayor: wd let him at PQP

-Sop: we own a tunnel there, to the right a bldg housing hydro
+Sop: we own a tunnel there, to the right a bldg housing

 SJN: believe we own some of the road allowance